hashicorp/terraform-provider-aws/website/docs/r/sagemaker_user_profile.html.markdown

 * `user_profile_name` - (Required) The name for the User Profile.
 * `domain_id` - (Required) The ID of the associated Domain.
-* `single_sign_on_user_indentifier` - (Optional) A specifier for the type of value specified in `single_sign_on_user_value`.
+* `single_sign_on_user_identifier` - (Optional) A specifier for the type of value specified in `single_sign_on_user_value`.
 Currently, the only supported value is `UserName`.
 If the Domain's AuthMode is SSO, this field is required.
 If the Domain's AuthMode is not SSO, this field cannot be specified.
-* `single_sign_on_user_value` - (Required) The username of the associated AWS Single Sign-On User for this UserProfile.
+* `single_sign_on_user_value` - (Required) The username of the associated AWS Single Sign-On User for this User Profile.
 If the Domain's AuthMode is SSO, this field is required, and must match a valid username of a user in your directory.
 If the Domain's AuthMode is not SSO, this field cannot be specified.
 * `user_settings` - (Required) The user settings.
 See [User Settings](#user-settings) below.
 * `tags` - (Optional) A map of tags to assign to the resource.